Skip to content

 Export

 Run one command.
-Get a PNG.
+Get an image.

 bash